enunciat/ListBorg/README.md

 ### Contributing

 If you find a bug or have a suggestion for a new feature, feel free to create an issue or pull request on the List Borg Github repository.

-I'm excited to hear your feedback!